HaxeFlixel/haxeflixel.com/src/documents/documentation/00_getting_started/04-hello-world-command-line.html.md

 	-screen WIDTH HEIGHT
 ```

-From the provided help you can see using the tool is as simple as the following command, dont close your command line yet as we will come back to it to compile this project;
+From the provided help you can see using the tool is as simple as the following command, don't close your command line yet as we will come back to it to compile this project;

 ``` haxe
 haxelib run flixel -name "Hello World"